harmonydata/harmonydata.github.io/content/en/discovery/somatic-symptom-disorder-datasets-and-studies.md

 ## The Value of Longitudinal Studies

-Longitudinal studies are particularly informative for researchers as they allow changes to be analyzed at an individual level, yielding detailed and nuanced findings.
+Longitudinal studies are particularly informative for researchers as they allow changes to be analysed at an individual level, yielding detailed and nuanced findings.
 Such studies provide valuable insights into the progression of Somatic Symptom Disorder and can be crucial for determining effective interventions or therapies.

 ## Conclusion